mfactory-lab/sv-manager/README.md

-# Solana Validators Manager
+# Solana Validator Manager

-### automatically bootstrap solana validator node inclusive performance optimizations and monitoring
+### Automatically bootstrap a Solana validator node, optimize its performance, and connect the node to a monitoring dashboard

 [Solana](https://solana.com/) is a fast, secure, and censorship-resistant blockchain providing open infrastructure necessary for global adoption.